Radio Recap – LIVE ANALYSIS: Barrett Confirmation Hearings Begin + Ric Grenell in Studio

 The Senate Judiciary Committee hearings have started.
 This is the process that needs to be followed, but Senate Majority has the votes and will ultimately confirm Judge Barrett to the U.S. Supreme Court, barring any unforeseen developments.

 The full broadcast is complete with much more analysis of the ongoing Senate Judiciary confirmation hearings by our team.
-We also were joined by ACLJ Special Advisor for National Security and Foreign Policy Ric Grenell who talked about the presidential election.
+We also were joined by ACLJ Senior Advisor for National Security and Foreign Policy Ric Grenell who talked about the presidential election.

 Watch the full broadcast below.